iapost/oaql2/README.md

 OpenAPI Query Language 2 Service
 ================================
 #### A service for querying OpenAPI documents ####
-This is an implementation of a web service able to store OpenAPI documents and execute OAQL2 (OpenAPI Query Language 2) queries on them.
+This is an implementation of a web service able to store OpenAPI documents and execute OpenAPI Query Language 2 (OAQL2) queries on them.
 The web service consists of a Java server and a MongoDB database.

 #### Installation ####
 You need to have Docker and Docker Compose installed.